trufi-association/mapping-documentation/docs/install-josm/linux.md

 ## 3. Method: Using package management system (not recommended)

-The old-fashioned more complicated not recommended way of installing JOSM on linux is described [here](./linux-konsole.md).
-This tutorial makes extensive use of the terminal/konsole.

 1. **Open a terminal and execute all following commands as root**

 ### Ubuntu and derivatives